John S. Bonnici

-John Samuel Bonnici (born February 17, 1965) is an American prelate of the Roman Catholic Church who has been serving as an auxiliary bishop for the Archdiocese of New York in New York City since 2022.
+John Samuel Bonnici (born February 17, 1965) is an American Catholic prelate who serves as bishop of the Diocese of Rochester in New York State.
+He previously served as an auxiliary bishop for the Archdiocese of New York in New York City.

 Biography

 Early life

-John Bonnici was born on February 17, 1965, in New York City.
-He is a 1983 graduate of Cathedral Preparatory School and Seminary in Queens, New York.
-He earned his bachelor's degree in biology and philosophy at St. John's University in Brooklyn, New York, in 1987.
+Bonnici was born on February 17, 1965, in New York City to John C. Bonnici and Gertrude (née Rilling) Bonnici.
+He has one sister.

+Bonnici attended the Cathedral Preparatory School and Seminary in Manhattan, New York and graduated in 1983.
+He earned a bachelor's degree in biology and philosophy at St. John's University in Brooklyn, New York, in 1987.

-Malone traveled to Rome in 1987 to attend the seminary of the Pontifical North American College and study at the Pontifical Gregorian University.
-He received a licentiate from the Pontifical John Paul II Institute in Rome in 1992.
+Bonnici traveled to Rome in 1987 to attend the seminary of the Pontifical North American College and study at the Pontifical Gregorian University.
+He pursued his graduate studies at the Pontifical John Paul II Institute in Rome where he earned his Licentiate of Sacred Theology degree (1990-1992).
+At the Washington, D.C. campus of the same Pontifical John Paul II Institute, he earned his Doctor of Sacred Theology degree in 1995.

 Priesthood

 Bonnici was ordained a priest at St. Patrick's Cathedral in Manhattan on June 22, 1991, by Cardinal John O'Connor for the Archdiocese of New York.
-After his ordination, the archdiocese assigned Bonnici to the faculty of St Joseph's Seminary in Yonkers, New York, for one year.
-He was moved in 1992 to Our Lady of Mount Carmel Parish in Elmsford, New York, to serve as its parochial administrator.
-In 1995, Bonnici left Our lady to become assistant director of the archdiocesan family life/respect life office; he became director the next year.
+After his ordination, Bonnici was assigned to the faculty of St Joseph's Seminary in Yonkers, New York.
+Over the course of 20 years he served as an adjunct professor of moral theology at St. Joseph's.
+In 1992 he moved to Our Lady of Mount Carmel Parish in Elmsford, New York, to serve as its parochial vicar.
+In 1995, Bonnici became assistant director of the Archdiocesan Family Life/Respect Life Office.
+He became director the following year.

-New York Governor George Pataki appointed Bonnici to a six-year term on the board of trustees of the City University of New York in April 2002.
-His appointment was criticized for his lack of higher education expertise and his political positions on LGBTQ rights and abortion rights for women.
-That same year, the archdiocese moved Bonnici to St. Philip Neri Parish in the Bronx to serve as its pastor.
+New York Governor George Pataki appointed Bonnici to a seven-year term on the board of trustees of the City University of New York in April 2002.

-In 2003, Bonnici was awarded a Master of Divinity in theology and a Master of Arts in theology (specializing in church history) from St. Joseph's Seminary.
-He left St. Philip Neri in 2008 to serve as pastor at St. Columba Parish in Chester, New York, working there for the next 13 years.
+In 2002, Bonnici became the pastor of St. Philip Neri Parish in the Bronx.
+In 2008, he was assigned as pastor at St. Columba Parish in Chester, New York, serving there for the next 13 years.
 He also served as parochial administrator at St. Mary's Parish in Washingtonville, New York, from 2020 to 2021.
+In 2021 he was named pastor of St. Augustine Parish and Sts.
+John and Paul Parish in Larchmont, New York.